 Here’s what you’ll need to do:

-If you’re planning on installing new equipment or rearranging existing equipment, you’ll also want to draw up a plan of the playground.
-Make sure you include enough space around each piece of equipment to allow for groups of children or children in wheelchairs to get around easily without bumping into anything.
+If you’re planning on installing new equipment, you’ll also want to draw up a plan of the playground.
+Make sure you include enough space around each piece of equipment to allow for groups of children or children with wheelchairs to get around easily without bumping into anything.
 Include measurements so you can be sure everything fits.
 Plan on including clearly defined paths for those children who may need a little extra support getting from one area to the next.
 You can work with a playground professional to ensure that all fall zones are the right size.

 Planning on paper allows you to decide which piece of equipment can go where.
-This can be important to ensuring accessibility and inclusiveness, too.
+This step ensures inclusiveness, too.
 You want to ensure that the path between pieces of playground equipment is easy and intuitive for all children.